axgardin/toros-menalla-freshwater-ecosystems/README.md

 -   `figures/`: generated figures with the script (rarefaction curves, clustering, etc.);
 -   `README.md`: this file;
 -   `TM_freshwater_ecosystems.qmd`: script for running the analyses and build the figures presented in the manuscript.

+## Citation

+***This repository is licensed under the CC BY 4.0 License.*** If you use the data, code, or figures from this repository in your work, please cite it as:

+Axelle Gardin, Olga Otero, Géraldine Garcia, Clarisse Nekoulnang, Fabrice Lihoreau, Abderamane Moussa, Mathieu Schuster, Lorenzo Scribano, & Franck Guy (2025). *Toros-Menalla Freshwater Ecosystems*.
+GitHub repository. <https://doi.org/10.5281/zenodo.17963310>